DecisionsDev/odm-ondocker/docs/README_standalone.md

-This part will show you how to build and start a Docker image that contain all the ODM components in one container.
+This part will show you how to build and start a Docker image that contains all the ODM components in one container.